All Episodes

 All right, the debate, the ongoing debate continues.

-You know, one of the things that is uh come out after the Orlando terrorist attack is a lot of things that I find very troubling.
+You know, one of the things that has come out after the Orlando terrorist attack is a lot of things that I find very troubling.

-You know, the president Hillary Clinton, well, they're the ones that began the process of of giving a hundred and fifty billion dollars to the number one state sponsor of terror, and that of course would be Iran, and allowing them to spin their centrifuges and allowing them to build missile defense with Russia, and allowing them to build up their conventional forces.
+You know, the president, Hillary Clinton, well, they're the ones that began the process of giving $150 billion to the number one state sponsor of terror, and that, of course, would be Iran and allowing them to spin their centrifuges and allowing them to build missile defense with Russia and allowing them to build up their conventional forces.

-You know, these are the same people, Hillary and Bill Cl and then Hillary and Obama that gave Muhammad Morsi, the former head of the Muslim Brotherhood, who once referred to the Israelis as descendants of apes and pigs.
+You know, these are the same people, Hillary and Bill and then Hillary and Obama that gave Mohamed Morsi, the former head of the Muslim Brotherhood, who once referred to the Israelis as descendants of apes and pigs.

 Well, they gave him tanks, F-16s, and a billion taxpayer dollars.